 An Ignatian Foundation

 All undergraduate students must complete either the Canisius Core Curriculum or the All-College Honors Curriculum.
 Many schools refer to their college-wide undergraduate requirements as "general education" requirements.
 We believe that the core curriculum and the honors curriculum are more than a series of required classes; they provide the basis for a Jesuit education both with content and with required knowledge and skills attributes that are central to our mission.

 Students may graduate with more but not less than 120 credit hours.
 Free electives are courses in addition to the Core Curriculum or Honors Curriculum and major requirements sufficient to reach the minimum of 120 credit hours required for graduation.

 Specialized Studies Courses

-- 21 credits must be upper level courses (300-400 level - graduate courses may also be considered).
+- 21 of these credits must be upper level courses (300-400 level - graduate courses may also be considered).

 - 3 credits: Senior Project (see below for details).

 Note: If a chosen course requires a pre-requisite the student must include this in the plan.
 No pre-requisite courses are to be waived.

 Under the direction of a faculty member, the student must undertake an independent scholarly or creative senior project that is submitted, exhibited, completed, or performed no later than the last day of classes.
 The project will be subject to peer and professional review in methods appropriate for the fields of endeavor as required by the advisor and faculty member.
 The student should work with the faculty member to develop a project proposal no later than week six of the semester prior to degree completion (i.e. around November 1st for May graduation).